ibm-cloud-docs/containers/cs_ingress.md

 Expose multiple apps in your Kubernetes cluster by creating Ingress resources that are managed by the IBM-provided application load balancer in {{site.data.keyword.containerlong}}.
 {: shortdesc}

 This information is for ALBs that run the custom {{site.data.keyword.containerlong_notm}} Ingress image.
-As of 01 December 2020, the custom {{site.data.keyword.containerlong_notm}} Ingress image is deprecated.
+As of 01 December 2020, the custom {{site.data.keyword.containerlong_notm}} Ingress image is deprecated and becomes unsupported 01 June 2021.
 To use the community Kubernetes implementation of Ingress, see [Setting up community Kubernetes Ingress](/docs/containers?topic=containers-ingress-types).
 {: deprecated}

 ## Quick start